joelkoz/NodeMDA/nodemda-standards/README.md

 1. Populate your classes with attributes and/or methods, making sure to specify a Datatype for your attributes and method parameters.
 Datatypes used MUST be one of the standard data types listed above.

+1. There should be one class named `User` with the stereotype `Entity` in the root package of the model (i.e. the class should not be the child of a package).
+This `User` class must have AT LEAST the following two attributes:
+   - `username` with a data type of `String` and a multiplicity of '1'
+   - `password` with a data type of `Password` and a multiplicity of '1'

 1. You can add an Enumeration datatype to your model in one of two ways:
    - Add an "Enumeration" object that is native to your UML modeling system and populate it with Enumeration Literals
    - Add a class to your model and use the "Enumeration" stereotype.
 In this case, each attribute you define will be used as one